theRealAph/ScopeLocals/README.md

 ```

 Whenever `Thread` instances (virtual or not) are created, the set of
-currently-bound inheritable scope locals in the parent thread is
+currently bound inheritable scope locals in the parent thread is
 automatically inherited by the child thread.

 In addition, a `Snapshot()` operation that captures the current set